-Eliminating inequalities through DIGITAL PUBLIC INFRASTRUCTURE

-Example of DPI's potential

-EPHILID

-DPI STAGE

-ePhillD is the Philippines' digital ID system used to access services and social benefits.8 By May 2023, 30 million IDs were issued.10 It is built on the DPG MOSIP.
-It integrates with payment channels and uses interoperable databases to confirm beneficiary eligibility.9.11 It achieves its potential as DPI when implemented with open standards.

-ePhilID protects economically vulnerable groups with benefits, grants legal status, and provides access to basic services.
+Eliminating inequalities through DIGITAL PUBLIC INFRASTRUCTURE Example of DPI's potential ePhilID is the Philippines' digital ID system used to access services and social benefits.8 By May 2023, 30 million IDs were issued.10 It is built on the DPG MOSIP.
+It integrates with payment channels and uses interoperable databases to confirm beneficiary eligibility.^{9, 11} It achieves its potential as DPI when implemented with open standards. ePhilID protects economically vulnerable groups with benefits, grants legal status, and provides access to basic services.
 Similar digital ID systems include National ID Ethiopia and Aadhaar.

-Example of DPI's potential

-BHASHINI

-DPI STAGE N/A

-Bhashini is India's Al-led translation platform for creating content in multiple regional languages.
-16 It is a forthcoming DPI approach that will offer open data repositories to build solutions and interoperable translation APIs.
-16 Bashini seeks to improve access to digital services by overcoming barriers of language and literacy.
-It will offer interoperable APIs for speech-to-text conversion, optical character recognition, translation and more, built on crowd-sourced data and inputs using a DPI approach.
-16 These will be made available to developers for building accessible digital products and services.

-Example of DPI's potential

-NOVISSI

-DPI STAGE

-The Government of Togo's Novissi delivered emergency digital cash transfers using mobile money during COVID-19.
-Within a year, the platform disbursed US\$24 million to 0.8 million beneficiaries identified using Cider (an open-source toolkit that is a DPG).
-Telecom operators integrated with government systems to automatically create mobile money accounts.
-Novissi was a one-time solution and will become DPI when it is continuously operable.
+DPI STAGE Example of DPI's potential NOVISSI EPHILID The Government of Togo's Novissi delivered emergency digital cash transfers using mobile money during COVID-19.13 Within a year, the platform disbursed US\$24 million to 0.8 million beneficiaries13 identified using Cider (an open-source toolkit that is a DPG).14 Telecom operators integrated with government systems to automatically create mobile money accounts.15 Novissi was a one-time solution and will become DPI when it is continuously operable.
 Novissi increased access to economic resources for vulnerable populations.
 Only a SIM card was required for receiving money.
-Women were targeted (63% of beneficiaries were women) and received more money than men.
-Example of DPI's potential MASAKHANE DPI STAGE N/A Masakhane is an initiative that develops the data sets and software tools needed for translation of less-represented African languages.
-It is a pan-African volunteer effort led by African researchers and coders.
-It provides open data, code, and tools.
-A thriving community of African startups use its digital commons to build Al translation tools and chatbots to help people access services in their native languages.
-To qualify as DPI, it must adopt robust governance.
-The initiative seeks to bridge language divides for participation in the global economy.
-It enables people to access financial services and follow legal communication and news in diverse local languages.
-How to encourage safe, inclusive and resilient DPI No one left behind:
+Women were targeted (63% of beneficiaries were women) and received more money than men.13 How to encourage safe, inclusive and resilient DPI No one left behind: